aci-ref/facilitation_leading_practices/activities/03-engagement.md

 devote a portion of time to documenting this information, ensure that you can justify the effort for your procedures.</li>
 <li>Ensure compliance with your institutional policies in regard to
 information security and user information.
-Utilize your institution’s best practices on where information about researchers is stored and how it is accessed.
+Utilize your institution’s leading practices on where information about researchers is stored and how it is accessed.
 For instance, can/should it be accessible from only within the institution (i.e. web accessible)?
 In some of the current ACI-REF